climate-service-center/xweights/README.rst

 * Calculate grid-weighted-means and save the output as CSV file

-* As input you can choose between files on disk and intake-esm catalogues.
-Xarray dataset input is under development.

-* Use all these features as an command-line tool too
+* As input you need a dataset dictionary.
+Values are xarray.Datasets and keys correspondin strings.

 Installation